4 CRM Tracking Tips That Can Increase Your Bottom Line

 Dialing?
 Data input?
 SMS?

-No need to track your manual performance on these because you already know software will outperform your reps every time.
+No need to track your manual performance on these because you already know the software will outperform your reps every time.

 Putting two and two together doesn't really call for a calculator.